 While walking a clients dog yesterday, I heard these words coming from my neighbors garage, ” Trixie come here, come on , come on Trixie, You want to go bye bye don’t you?
 GET OVER HERE NOW!!”

 This brought to mind the numerous times in our dog training business we have heard people say , “My dog does not listen to me.”
 Our response to this statement is always, “It’s not the dog.”
 Actually, the majority of training issues are not the dog.
-The real reason for many problems is lack ( of the human) teaching the dog to listen.
-Another reason is that people assume dogs understand the human language without ever teaching them this language.
+The real reason for many problems is lack of communication on the part of the human.
+People assume dogs understand the human language without ever teaching or reinforcing that language.
 Lets break down the above scenario to better explain.

 1) “Trixie come over here”